wedding-photographer-ireland-014

 Do you like mostly family photos and group shots?

-Then go for event wedding photographers.
+Then go for a more traditional wedding photographer.
 They usually have lots of group photos on their website where the couple and guests are looking at the camera in a posed manner.
+They generally cover lots of social events across Ireland that aren’t wedding related and work of a shot list.
+A lot of traditional wedding photographers would work in this manner.
+Taking into consideration all the family combinations.

 Do you like artistic wedding photography?

-These are known as alternative wedding photographers.
+These are known as alternative or creative wedding photographers.
 They use different angles, mirrors and layers in their photography in a contemporary and unique way.
 They use poses and give plenty of direction too.
+They have a very unique style that generally people have a love or hate relationship.
+Think pineapple on pizza.
+The reality though is that they do everything that most photographers do but it just means that during the posing they’ll take a more contemporary and unique approach to the portrait session.

 Mount Juliet Creative wedding photograph